QUEEN + Adam Lambert - Live Around The World 2?

 Would Anyone Buy That?

-If you look at the listening statistics from Spotify, the top three tracks from the "Live Around The World" album are (as of end of October 2020):
+If you look at the listening statistics from Spotify, the top three tracks from the "Live Around The World" album as of October 2020 were:

 - The Show Must Go On - released as the first promo track from the album, thus collecting streams for the longest time.
 The song was never performed live by QUEEN with Freddie Mercury, as it was written and recorded mere days before his untimely death.